moddx/meta-backend/README.md

 #meta-backend

-This repository represents backend-library of the project, also known as ComputeUnit-Wrapper.
+This repository represents the backend-library of the project, also known as ComputeUnit-Wrapper.
 It is used by the service plattform to deploy self-sustained ComputeUnits.

 It uses CMake.